Nearly 40 COVID-19 cases linked to large wedding in Washington

 According to a report from CBS, an October wedding and birthday party of a similar size in Long Island resulted in at least 56 people testing positive for coronavirus.

-GCHD recommends getting tested for coronavirus five to seven days after attending a large event.
+GCHD recommends quarantining for 14 days and getting tested for coronavirus five to seven days after attending a large event.
 A statewide travel advisory also recommends a 14-day quarantine to anyone traveling out of state when they arrive back in Washington and to seek testing if symptoms develop.

 As of Nov.
 12, there have been 3,859 COVID-19 cases in Grant County and 311 cases in the past two weeks.